Defects at Play: Shaping the Photophysics and Photochemistry of Ice: Future Perspectives

+In addition to detecting defects, assessing their relative populations will likely be important in determining the fate of photoexcited ice. de Koning et al.\cite{deKoning_2007} have built thermodynamic-based models using DFT calculations to rationalize the dielectric properties of ice\cite{jaccard_1959,petrenko1999physics}; in these models the concentrations of different types of defects are optimized as parameters.
+They find a wide range of concentrations of Bjerrum-like defects ranging between 1 p.p.b to 1 p.p.m , depending on the assumptions of the model, and the temperature\cite{deKoning_2007}.
+These concentrations fall within the range of nano-to-micromolar.
+In addition, positron annihilation spectroscopy measurements\cite{Eldrup_1976,Eldrup_1978,Mogensen_1978} have shown the existence of vacancies in ice with similar concentration.
+Since the absorption of UV photons, and subsequent photochemistry, will likely entail local heating effects, the concentration of defects will likely increase.
+It would be interesting to probe these defects under photoexcitation using time-dependent spectroscopies such as IR or Raman\cite{Shi_2013,Perakis_2011}.

 While the results of our calculations serve as an important step in understanding the photophysics and photochemistry of ice, there remain important theoretical challenges that need to be tackled in the future.
-NQEs, through both zero-point energy fluctuations and tunneling, are well known to affect the structural and electronic properties of water and ices\cite{Engel_2015,Chen_2016, Bischoff2021,Berrens_2024}, and, more generally, of solid and liquid systems containing light elements\cite{Sappati_2016,Kundu_2024,Tsuru_2025,Xu_2025}.
+Our ES optimizations neglect both finite temperature dynamics and NQEs.
+Further, photoexcitation will result in non-equilibrium local heating which may also play an important role in activating and altering the dynamical pathways.
+While we recognize the importance of these effects, we could not yet fully address their complexity and they will be examined in future works.
+NQEs, through both zero-point energy fluctuations and tunneling, are well known to affect the structural and electronic properties of water and ices \cite{Engel_2015,Chen_2016, Bischoff2021,Berrens_2024}, and, more generally, of solid and liquid systems containing light elements \cite{Sappati_2016,Kundu_2024,Tsuru_2025,Xu_2025}.
 Here the role of NQEs on the onset of absorption and emission processes have essentially only been inferred from previous estimates of NQEs effects on the absorption energies of liquid water and pristine ice.
-Another important aspect that will need to be tackled in future studies is that of non-radiative decay mechanisms requiring techniques that combine electron and nuclear dynamics\cite{Barbatti_2011}.
-More refined experiments focused on identifying different types of defects as well as how their concentrations change the optical properties associated both with absorption and emission will also be critical.
+Another important aspect that will need to be tackled in future studies is that of non-radiative decay mechanisms requiring techniques that combine electron and nuclear dynamics \cite{Barbatti_2011}.